 Third stage analysis: Fox goose corn riddle: Planning the first trip

-This is your only option.
+This is your only choice.

-After reaching the other bank of the river, naturally you would leave the goose alone on the second bank, AND return back to the first bank with the empty boat.
+After reaching the other bank of the river, naturally you would leave the goose alone on the second bank, AND return to the first bank with the empty boat.

 Fourth stage analysis: Fox goose corn riddle: Planning the second trip: Point of second breakthrough

-This decision is easy to make.
+This decision is easy to take.

 But is that all?
 This is the point of second breakthrough, or the turning point in solving the riddle.